jishnu7/dictionaries/README.md

-dictionaries
+Dictionaries
 ============

 Word lists with priorities.
-This can be used for
+This can be used for word prediction or suggestion.